m4n50n/todo_list_with_react_and_fetch/README.md

 * You can open this repository in **Gitpod**.
 * Start the webpack server with live reload running the next command: `$ npm run start`
 * If you can't start the server, run the following command: `$ npm install`
+* If you receive a react-bootstrap error, install it running the following command: `$ npm install react-bootstrap bootstrap@5.1.3`

 ## Sources 📌